comit-network/RFCs/RFC-003-SWAP-Basic.md

 ### SWAP Request Header

-The protocol begins with one party (the sender) sending a SWAP REQUEST message to another (the receiver) with the `protocol` header's value set to `comit-rfc-003`.
+The protocol begins with one party (the sender, referred to as 'Alice') sending a SWAP REQUEST message to another party (the receiver, referred to as 'Bob') with the `protocol` header's value set to `comit-rfc-003`.
 The header MUST have the following parameters:

 #### `hash_function`